acesyde/acesyde.github.io/content/posts/2025/04/how-we-use-mise-at-work-part-3/index.md

 ---
-title: "The Journey from Makefiles to Mise: Transforming Our Development Workflow"
+title: "Sharing Tasks with Mise – How We Standardize and Scale Across Projects"
 date: 2025-04-20T00:00:00+02:00
 tags: ["mise", "work", "devops"]
 categories: ["work", "devops"]
 showToc: false
 cover:
-  image: "mise.png"
+  image: "mise-part3-banner.png"
-  alt: "Mise"
+  alt: "Sharing Tasks with Mise"
-  title: "Mise"
+  title: "Sharing Tasks with Mise"
   relative: false
 ---

-## Reduce your boilerplate
+## 🧼 Reduce your boilerplate

-As I said in my [previous posts](/posts/2025/04/how-we-use-mise-at-work-part-1), we have moved from makefiles and bash scripts to `Mise`.
+As mentioned in [Part 1](/posts/2025/04/how-we-use-mise-at-work-part-1), we’ve moved away from Makefiles and bash scripts in favor of `mise`.
+In this final post of the series, I’ll walk you through how we’ve taken things further by sharing tasks across projects and environments—speeding up onboarding and keeping things consistent between dev machines and CI/CD.

-Now we will see together how we have implemented step by step a complete solution to share your taks between your projects and speed up new projects and the ability to use the same tasks between differente environments like the developer laptop and the CICD.
+## ⚙️ How tasks work in `mise`

-## How tasks work in mise
+`mise` offers multiple ways to define and run tasks.
+After experimenting, we’ve decided to use a mix of both TOML-based and file-based tasks to get the best of both worlds.

-In `mise` you hve a lot of possibilities to create and manage your tasks, we have decided to mix them and to use the best part of them.
+### TOML-based tasks

-The first possibility is the [TOML task](https://mise.jdx.dev/tasks/toml-tasks.html) based, basically you describe your task in a toml file like this
+The most straightforward way is to define tasks directly in your `mise.toml` using the [TOML format](https://mise.jdx.dev/tasks/toml-tasks.html):

 ```toml
 [tasks.serve]